AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

 <img src="./img/Pending team.png"/>
 ![[Pending team.png]]

-2. [Create a repository](https://github.com/organizations/AEENI-UF/repositories/new) for their project.
+2. [Create a repository](https://github.com/organizations/AEENI-UF/repositories/new) for your project.
 Use the prefix `devhunt-edition-1-` before your repos name.
-It should have a README.md file that describes how to install and use their project.
+It should have a README.md file that describes how to install and use your project.

    > Eg:  devhunt-edition-1-cocotte-minute